whung1/reddit-imgur-poster/README.md

     * Navbar highlighting active tab (robust method)
     * Decide if we want to stick with PRAW
         * PRAW fix for multi-users (sessions? praw-multithread? hack?)
-        * Get rid of storing access tokens for reddit user
-    * Better UI for submission
+    * Horizontal parallax UI for submission
     * Utilize "state" portion of OAuth2 authentication
+    * Image Uploading
+        * Display a small thumbnail of the image uploaded
+        * Integrate in multistep process via horizontal parallax
     * Reddit Posting
-        * Multistep process
+        * Multistep process via horizontal parallax
         * Subreddit Autocomplete GET (Reddit backend+Javascript?)
     * AJAX submission
-        * No more page refresh
+        * No more page refreshing(?), as all the content is in body
         * Imgur CAPTCHA handling
         * Reddit CAPTCHA handling
     * Account Pages
-        * Display basic info on accounts and redirect to linking pages
+        * Display basic info on accounts (karma, etc)
         * Live information grab for imgur and reddit link pages
+    * Change to using Flask-WTF-Forms
+    * Unit Testing
+        * Imgur-backend
+        * Reddit-backend

 Possible Features List:
   * TO-DO:
-    * Image hosting implementation of other sites
+    * Image hosting implementation on other sites